Retail Pricing Strategies to Increase Profitability

 - Prestige pricing, or pricing above the competition, may be considered when your location, exclusivity, or unique customer service can justify higher prices.
 Retailers that stock high-quality merchandise that isn't readily available at other locations may be quite successful in pricing products above their competitors.

+Discount Pricing : This one is self-explanatory.
 Merchandise priced below cost is referred to as a loss leader.
-Although retailers make no profit on these discounted items, they hope the loss leader brings more consumers into the store who will purchase other products at higher margins during their visit.
+Although retailers make no profit on these discounted items, they hope the loss leader brings more consumers into the store who will purchase other products at higher margins.

-Used by a wide range of businesses including generic food suppliers and discount retailers, economy pricing aims to attract the most price-conscious of consumers.
+Economy Pricing: Used by a wide range of businesses including generic food suppliers and discount retailers, economy pricing aims to attract the most price-conscious of consumers.
 With this strategy, businesses minimize the costs associated with marketing and production in order to keep product prices down.
-As a result, customers can purchase the products they need without frills.

-With bundle pricing, small businesses sell multiple products for a lower rate than consumers would face if they purchased each item individually.
-Not only is bundling goods an effective way of moving unsold items that are taking up space in your facility, but it can also increase the value perception in the eyes of your customers because you’re essentially giving them something for free.
+Bundle Pricing: With bundle pricing, small businesses sell multiple products for a lower rate than consumers would face if they purchased each item individually.
+Not only is bundling goods an effective way of moving unsold items that are taking up space in your facility, but it can also increase the value perception in the eyes of your customers.